 - Patient-centered facilities.
-The center offers 24 private dialysis stations, three home-training rooms and two exams rooms, and a centrally located nursing station.
-The design of the unit gives you quiet space and the feeling of being in a private room, while allowing your care team to observe your dialysis session from the nursing station.
-In addition, online monitoring allows staff to monitor progress throughout your treatment.
+The center offers 24 private dialysis stations, three home-training rooms, two exams rooms and a centrally located nursing station.
+The design of the unit is intended to give you quiet space and the feeling of being in a private room, while allowing your care team to observe your dialysis session from the nursing station.
+In addition, online monitoring allows staff to follow your progress throughout the treatment.

 - Collaboration to drive better patient outcomes.
-The Mayo Clinic Dialysis Center in Jacksonville, Florida, will be the home to a new renal care center of excellence being developed in collaboration with Baxter International Inc. Together they will develop a chronic kidney disease program focused on slowing the progression of kidney disease, as well as Baxter's latest technologies to support clinical and lifestyle needs of people with kidney disease.
+The Dialysis Center in Jacksonville, Florida, will be the home to a new renal care center of excellence being developed in collaboration with Baxter International Inc. Together they are developing a chronic kidney disease program focused on slowing the progression of kidney disease.
+They are also developing Baxter's latest technologies to support the clinical and lifestyle needs of people with kidney disease.

 When you undergo dialysis at Mayo Clinic, your treatment will be managed by specially trained nurses.
 If you're developing end-stage renal disease, you may be treated in an outpatient dialysis center, which offers both in-center and at-home training for dialysis.

 Undergoing chronic hemodialysis requires an easy access to your bloodstream, which is achieved: